 Auto accidents are the leading cause of unintentional injury to children in the United States.
 The injuries from these accidents can be very serious, and sometimes result in the tragic death of children.
 In Florida, car accidents are the primary causes of accidental deaths for children under the age of 14.
 In recent years, Florida has been one of the most deadly states in the country for children in motor vehicles.

-For the most part, children are passengers in personal vehicles when involved in auto accidents.
 In the days and weeks after an accident, legal action might be the furthest thing from a parent’s mind, but children are entitled to personal injury compensation for medical costs and other losses.
 Recovering these expenses can make a huge difference for families struggling to pay for emergency or ongoing medical care.

 Children are particularly susceptible to serious injuries in a car accident.
 Many of these injuries are similar to those suffered by adults, but can be more substantial or complex when it is a child.
 Most commonly children suffer injury to their internal organs, chest, back, spinal cord, neck and head.
 Often, these injuries involve immediate medical attention and hospital care.